Debra Paget

-Debra Paget (born Debralee Griffin; August 19, 1933) is an American actress and entertainer.
+Debra Paget (born Debralee Griffin; August 19, 1933) is a retired American actress and entertainer.
 She is perhaps best known for her performances in Cecil B. DeMille's epic The Ten Commandments (1956) and in Elvis Presley's film debut, Love Me Tender (1956), as well as for the risqué (for the time) snake dance scene in The Indian Tomb (1959).

 Early life

-Paget was born in Denver, Colorado, one of five children born to Margaret Allen (née Gibson), a former actress (one source says, "ex-burlesque queen"), and Frank Henry Griffin, a painter.
-The family moved from Denver to Los Angeles, California, in the 1930s to be close to the developing film industry.
+Paget was born in Denver, Colorado, one of five children of Margaret Allen (née Gibson), a former actress (one source says "ex-burlesque queen") and Frank Henry Griffin, a painter.
+The family moved to Los Angeles, in the 1930s to be near the film industry.
 Paget was enrolled in the Hollywood Professional School when she was 11.
 Margaret was determined that Debra and her siblings would also make their careers in show business.
 Three of Paget's siblings, Marcia (Teala Loring), Leslie (Lisa Gaye), and Frank (Ruell Shayne), entered show business.

 Paget had her first professional job at age 8, and acquired some stage experience at 13 when she acted in a 1946 production of Shakespeare's The Merry Wives of Windsor.

 Career

-20th Century Fox
+20th Century-Fox

-Paget's first notable film role was as Teena Riconti, girlfriend of the character played by Richard Conte, in Cry of the City, a 1948 film noir directed by Robert Siodmak for 20th Century Fox.
+Paget's first notable film role was as Teena Riconti in Cry of the City, a 1948 film noir directed by Robert Siodmak for 20th Century Fox studios, where the young 14 year-old actress played the girlfriend of a hoodlum played by 38 year-old Richard Conte.

 Fox liked her and signed her to a long-term contract.
-She had small roles in Mother Is a Freshman (1949), It Happens Every Spring (1949) and House of Strangers (1949).
+She had small roles in several subsequent motion pictures in the next year in: Mother Is a Freshman (1949), It Happens Every Spring (1949) and House of Strangers (1949).